Technologicat/unpythonic/doc/features.md

 **Added in v0.15.0.**

 `Values` is a structured multiple-return-values type.
-We also provide `valuify`, a decorator that converts the pythonic tuple-as-multiple-return-values idiom into `Values`.

 With `Values`, you can return multiple values positionally and by name.
 This completes the symmetry between passing function arguments and returning values from a function: Python itself allows passing arguments by name, but has no concept of returning values by name.
 This class adds that concept.